Skip to Content

 Overall responsibility for sustainability and the Group’s underlying approach to the management of ESG issues is held by the Group’s Chief Executive Officer, Andy Briggs.

-In recognition of the importance of sustainability to the long-term success of the Group, the Phoenix Group Board has established a Board Sustainability Committee.
-Chaired by Karen Green, and comprised solely of non-executive directors, this committee is responsible for the review, challenge and oversight of the Group’s sustainability strategy.
+The Phoenix Group Board has an established BSC, chaired by Karen Green and comprised solely of NEDs.
+This committee is responsible for the review, challenge and oversight of the Group’s sustainability strategy.

 In addition to the Enterprise Sustainability Committee, there are a number of other wider group committees that have had their terms of reference strengthened to support our sustainability strategy.